 Members of the Board of Directors of the Corporation are entitled to compensation via an honorarium paid by the Advanced Mortgage Investment Corporation.
-The chair of the board will receive \$1,250.00 annually or \$250 per meeting.
+The chair of the board will receive \$1,250.00 annually or \$250 per meeting, whichever is greater.
 The other board members will receive \$150 per meeting for a total of \$750 annually.
-In addition, the board will receive 0.5% of the annual Management Fee (2.6% of the weighted average AUM), calculated and paid yearly, split evenly per board member.
+In addition, the board will receive 0.5% of the annual Management Fees calculated and paid yearly, split evenly per board member.
 The Board of Directors has the right to waive this honorarium in total.
 Individual members of the Board of Directors have the right to waive payment of their individual honorarium.